AerisG222/NImgmin/README.md

 ```

 - View the tests for more examples
-- You also might want to check out NMagickWand which can then help
-  working with the generated file from NDCRaw!

 ## Contributing
 I'm happy to accept pull requests.
 By submitting a pull request, you